AmirMahdyJebreily/hili-cat/CONFIG_GUIDE.md

 ## Understanding the Configuration File

-The `highlight` tool uses a JSON configuration file to define syntax highlighting rules for different programming languages.
-The default configuration is located at `/etc/highlight/config.json`.
+The `hili-cat` tool uses a JSON configuration file to define syntax highlighting rules for different programming languages.
+The default configuration is located at `/etc/highlight/config.json` (this path will be automatically created when first running the tool).

 ### Configuration Structure